idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADLAROMANCEStressUpdateBase.md

 ## Description

-The `ADLAROMANCEStressUpdate` method computes the creep rate of materials by sampling a Los Alamos Reduced Order Model Applied to Nonlinear Constitutive Equations (LAROMANCE) formulated via calibration with lower-length scale simulations.
-This method utilizes the exact same techniques utilized in [ADPowerLawCreepStressUpdate](/ADPowerLawCreepStressUpdate.md) including the radial return method implemented in [ADRadialReturnStressUpdate](/ADRadialReturnStressUpdate.md), however in place of a traditional power-law creep model, a ROM is sampled to determine the creep rate as a
+The `ADLAROMANCEStressUpdateBase` class computes the creep rate of materials by sampling a Los Alamos Reduced Order Model Applied to Nonlinear Constitutive Equations (LAROMANCE) formulated via calibration with lower-length scale simulations. `ADLAROMANCEStressUpdateBase` utilizes the exact same techniques utilized in [ADPowerLawCreepStressUpdate](/ADPowerLawCreepStressUpdate.md) including the radial return method implemented in [ADRadialReturnStressUpdate](/ADRadialReturnStressUpdate.md), however in place of a traditional power-law creep model, a ROM is sampled to determine the creep rate as a